python/cpython/Doc/howto/sockets.rst

 There's no question that the fastest sockets code uses non-blocking sockets and select to multiplex them.
 You can put together something that will saturate a LAN connection without putting any strain on the CPU.

 The trouble is that an app written this way can't do much of anything else - it needs to be ready to shuffle bytes around at all times.
 Assuming that your app is actually supposed to do something more than that, threading is the optimal solution, (and using non-blocking sockets will be faster than using blocking sockets).
-Unfortunately, threading support in Unixes varies both in API and quality.
-So the normal Unix solution is to fork a subprocess to deal with each connection.
-The overhead for this is significant (and don't do this on Windows - the overhead of process creation is enormous there).
-It also means that unless each subprocess is completely independent, you'll need to use another form of IPC, say a pipe, or shared memory and semaphores, to communicate between the parent and child processes.

 Finally, remember that even though blocking sockets are somewhat slower than non-blocking, in many cases they are the "right" solution.
 After all, if your